Insect frass coming to a garden near you

 What is Insect Frass?

-A fun question we get at a lot of our live events or from people that go on insect farm tours, is what is insect frass?
+A fun question we get at a lot of our live events or from people that go on insect farm tours is, what is insect frass?
 What do you do with all of the waste from the insects like crickets and mealworms?
-It is a great question and brings up another great aspect of raising edible insects for human consumption that you can use at home or in your garden as a great organic fertilizer for your plants.
+These are great questions and they bring up another cool benefit of raising edible insects for human consumption, which is that you can use the waste at home or in your garden as an organic fertilizer for your plants!

-Insect frass is just insect poop…it is that simple.
-However some insects produce frass that is a liquid form and some insects produce small dry droppings made of plant material.
+Insect frass is just insect poop…it is really that simple.
+Some insects produce frass that is a liquid form and some insects produce small dry droppings made of plant material.

 Insect Frass Ratios